Cincinnati Child Support Attorneys

 Do we have to exchange child support?

-No. Parents can agree to provide support to their children in direct ways rather than pay support from one to the other.
-This would include such things as both parents paying for clothes, school fees, and activities.
+No. Parents can agree to provide direct support to their children rather than transfer support from one to the other.
+This would include both parents paying for clothes, school fees, and activities.

 How is child support paid?